Programming Language Technology, DAT151/DIT231

 void solveVar(TypeVariable X, Type t)

-applies substitution [X=t]
+solveVar applies substitution [X=t] to the

 state (all constraints and the substitution).